We Wrote The Book On Divorce In Denver

 If you have to go through a divorce, do you want a lawyer who practices in several other areas or do you want a lawyer who truly understands family law?
 At Hogan Omidi, PC, our partner wrote the reference books on Colorado family law that the majority of lawyers, judges and others use.
 We know the law and we can explain exactly how it will affect you during and after your divorce.

 Our law firm is one of the top family law firms in the state.
-We are well-known in Denver and throughout the region for handling complex property division and high net worth divorces.
+We are well-known in Denver and throughout the region for handling complex property division, difficult custody cases and high net worth divorces.
 Our attorneys approach every case with sensitivity and compassion for your situation.
 We look at your unique circumstances and find the right solution.
 We strive to meet your goals and protect your interests and assets during a complicated and sometimes trying process.

-Child custody is determined based on the best interests of the child, but you have a say in the specifics of the co-parenting arrangements.
-The state wants both parents to be involved in their children’s lives.
+Child custody is determined based on the best interests of the child, but you have a say in the specifics of the parenting arrangements.
+Experienced child custody attorneys in Denver know that the state courts want both parents to be involved in their children’s lives.
 Each parent has certain rights and responsibilities regarding his or her child, including financial support and a right to parenting time, but there is no cookie cutter approach.